 - If you have a 2-piece toilet, unbolt the tank from the bowl and take a look inside the tank.
-You will notice that there are two slotted screw heads which you will need to remove.
+You will notice that there are two slotted screw heads that you will need to remove.
 If the screws won’t come out, you can use a drill to help remove them.
 However, make sure to be careful the porcelain is prone to cracking and breaking.

 - Now, it’s time to test if the problem is solved!
 Pour a few liters of water in the tank before you turn on the water supply to check if the tank still leaks.
 If the issue persists, you’ll likely want to call in a professional to help.

 3. Toilet Leaking When Flushed